The Comey conundrum

 But, as McCarthy points out, in this case Comey didn’t need to say anything.
 It’s not the job of the FBI director to discuss the law.
 That being so, it seems unlikely that Comey would, with great fanfare, publicly present a legal analysis to which he did not subscribe.
 If he disagreed with the DOJ-Obama interpretation of the Espionage Act, he likely would have stayed silent on the subject.

 My second point — and here’s where I definitely disagree with McCarthy — is that speaking in detail about the decision not to prosecute Clinton was the right thing to do.
-It’s true that, as Andy says, ordinarily the government speaks in court, where a person formally accused of a crime has the full pallet of due-process rights to defend herself.
+It’s true that, as Andy says, ordinarily the government speaks in court, where “a person. . .formally accused of a crime. . .has the full pallet of due-process rights to defend herself.”
 Unless and until that happens, ordinarily no one is entitled to know what the government thinks about a matter it is investigating or has investigated.

 But Hillary’s case was extraordinary.
 She was running for president of the United States.
 The email scandal had become an issue in the campaign.
 The public knew she was under investigation.